MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 - view Unreal Engine (UE) Blueprints
 - add UE classes
 - view UE logging
-- view expanded UE macros
+- view and expand UE macros

 ## Prerequisites

 You should have the following installed before you install Visual Studio Tools for Unreal Engine:

 - Visual Studio version 17.7 or later.
-To install, see [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
+To install, see [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/)
 - Unreal Engine version 4.27 or 5.0 or later.
-[Download instructions](https://www.unrealengine.com/download)
+To install, see [Download instructions](https://www.unrealengine.com/download)

 ## Install Visual Studio Tools for Unreal Engine